beala/twiphon/README.md

 ## Rate Limiting

 This program quits when rate limited.
 If you keep running it after getting rate limited you may find yourself blacklisted.
 Currently the API only allows a user's 3,200 most recent tweets to be downloaded.
 This tool uses the [GET statuses/user_timeline](https://dev.twitter.com/rest/reference/get/statuses/user_timeline) endpoint.
 Rate limiting information here: [https://dev.twitter.com/rest/public/rate-limits](https://dev.twitter.com/rest/public/rate-limits).

+## Exit Code

+If a non-2XX response is received, the program exits with the exit code set to the HTTP response code.
+So, for example, if the exit code is 429, that means the client was rate limited.
+An exit code of 1 means there was an internal error (please file a bug report!).